Shathin/folio/src/content/post/bali-family-vacation-2025-day-3-4.md

 Kelingking Beach is arguably the most iconic spot in Nusa Penida, famous for its cliff formation that looks like a T-Rex head jutting into the ocean.
 From the top, you get a breathtaking panoramic view of turquoise waters crashing against the limestone cliffs.
 It’s the postcard image of Nusa Penida that you’ll find everywhere—but being there in person is an entirely different experience.

 The main attraction for most visitors is the viewpoint at the top, where people take photos with the T-Rex-shaped cliff in the background.
+If you’re not planning to trek down, 30 minutes is more than enough time here—it’s mostly just fighting for a good spot to take a photo.
 For me, however, one of the main reasons to visit Kelingking was to hike down to the beach itself—and that’s exactly what I did.
 The trek was short but intense.
-It took me about an hour round trip (25 minutes down, 35 minutes up).
+It took me about 50 minutes for the round trip, but the time can vary depending on your fitness and how crowded the trail is.
 The trail is only about 1.2 km, but it’s steep, narrow, and in some parts you need to descend/ascend almost like climbing a ladder.
 It was exhausting but absolutely worth it—the beach at the bottom is pristine, with crystal-clear water and soft white sand.
 My only regret was not having enough time to swim, as my family had stayed at the top and was waiting for me.
 I was drenched in sweat when I climbed back up, but the view and the experience made it completely worthwhile.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-3-4/3_4.png" />